analyticone/DynamicList/README.md

 addAt(index: int, item: Item) : void|This method inserts an item at the specified position (index) in the list, moving items to make room. get(index: int) : Item|This method returns the item at the specified position (index) in the list set(index: int, item: Item) : boolean|Replaces the item at the specified index with the item passed as an argument to the method.
-It returns true if the replacement was made. replace(oldItem: Item, newItem: Item) : boolean|Replaces the first occurrence of oldItem in the list with newItem.
-It returns true if the replacement was made. replaceAll(oldItem: Item, newItem: Item) : boolean|Replaces all occurrences of oldItem in the list with newItem.
-It returns true if the replacements were made. remove(item: Item) : boolean|This removes from the list the first occurrence of item and returns true if the item was removed removeAt(index: int) : Item|This removes from the list the item at index and returns the item was removed or null if it was not removed indexOf(item: Item) : int |Returns the index of the first occurrence of item in the list or returns -1 if item is not in the list
+It returns true if the replacement was made. remove(item: Item) : boolean|This removes from the list the first occurrence of item and returns true if the item was removed removeAt(index: int) : Item|This removes from the list the item at index and returns the item was removed or null if it was not removed indexOf(item: Item) : int |Returns the index of the first occurrence of item in the list or returns -1 if item is not in the list